jamiehannaford/jamiehannaford.github.io/_posts/2014-07-13-why-should-consider-bdd-for-your-oss-project.md

 It's for this reason that Kent Beck considers writing specs a fear management technique.
 And that's completely true: you're no longer meandering through development without a clear direction.
 SpecBDD allows us to crystallize our ideas of how something works first, and then spend just enough of our time and resources to get that working.

-## Stories
+### Stories

 Whilst SpecBDD covers how to describe behavior at the object level, StoryBDD describes the behavior of features at the domain or business level.
 SpecBDD is microscopic, StoryBDD is macroscopic.

-The general idea is to make sure that our software actually solves the business problems that our customers are facing.
+The general idea of StoryBDD is to make sure that software actually solves the business problems that customers are facing.
 We open up the dialogue, we listen to what their requirements are, we distill those requirements into blueprints that can realistically achieve this functionality, then we code and make those blueprints a reality.
 The organic result of this approach is software _that actually matters_.

 In order to make this a reality, we have feature stories.
 Feature stories are human-readable specifications of features that _everyone_ on the team can understand.
-Because they're written in Gherkin, the workings of a feature become easily understood.
+Because they're written in the Gherkin syntax, the workings of a feature become easily understood.
 You don't need a complex understanding of a language, you don't need to be an API witch doctor, you don't need a neck beard.
-Everyone's on a level field.
 Knowledge is no longer shut off and cabalistic, it's open for everyone to understand and contribute back to.

 Each story defines how a feature works through examples.
 These examples (also called scenarios), serve multiple purposes.
 Apart from their important role of communicating the intent of a feature, they can also be executed by tools like Cucumber and Behat to serve as functional tests.
-The tools parse the language and run the examples, allowing them to become benchmarks of project progress.
+The tools parse the syntax and run the examples, allowing them to become benchmarks of project progress.
 I like to think of feature stories as living documentation that can be _executed_.

-# So why are stories useful for my OSS project?
+## So why are stories useful for my OSS project?

 There is a big difference between software produced for clients and software released to an open-source community.
 With client work, you write software and invoice it - you directly monetize your output.
 But OSS is based on opposite principles: monetization is completely against its raison d'etre.
 Instead, people write and release their work for free, for the altruistic benefit of prospective, unseen users.